niektuytel/Machine_Learning/README.md

 # Machine Learing (ML)
-The perpose of this repo to get a easy understanding how to use `ML` with libraries.
-As well the way it works from scratch, so we know what is going on.

-Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
+`Machine learning` is an application of artificial intelligence (`AI`) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
-Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.
+`Machine learning` focuses on the development of computer programs that can access data and use it to learn for themselves.

-To start understanding all the Machine Learning algorithms,
-you must get the basic understanding of `Calculus` and `Linear Algebra`.
+To start understanding most of the `Machine Learning` algorithms, you must get the basic understanding of `Calculus` and `Linear Algebra`.
 + [`Linear Algebra`](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=1)
 + [`Calculus`](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr&index=1)
 + [`Derivatives exersices`](http://derivative-functions.cours-de-math.eu/exercises-derivative-basic.php)